Javascript is required How does documentary payment work? - ABN AMRO

 Trade Finance limits your trade risks

-You don’t want to get into a situation where your client doesn’t pay or the supplier doesn’t deliver.
+You want to avoid a situation where your client doesn’t pay or the supplier doesn’t deliver.
 Importing and exporting companies often use Trade Finance products to finance their international orders.

 A smart financial strategy